robado/chika_bot/README.md

     * ~~Mention user and the bonging person~~
     * ~~If no user was tagged give an error~~
 * Add daily a image related to Chika anime
+    * Need to choose a source for this???
 * Randomly spams a Chika gif or pic
     * When giving a commands bot will spam gif or a pic
+    * Source???
 * ~~Move code commands & events to cogs~~
     * ~~For code tidiness~~
 * Store data (maybe)